 The two-fluids MPC simulation method can be applied to a wide range of biological soft matter systems.
-For example, the approach can be suitably extended to study interfacial rheological properties including interfacial viscosity [96, 97] and interfacial tension.
+For example, the approach can be suitably extended to study interfacial rheological properties including interfacial viscosity [92, 93] and interfacial tension.
 Furthermore, as noted already in the introduction, the model can be applied to investigate the lateral self- and collective diffusion of different in-membrane or membrane-attached proteins.
-The effects of the viscosity contrast between a membrane and the adjacent cytosol, and hydrodynamic interactions between proteins and membrane, and among the proteins, on protein diffusion can be simulated over several timescales using a simplifying coarsegraining of the system.
-In this context, we will perform further simulations, specifically of colloids with a diameter comparable to the width of the fluid A domain.
-In a more refined analysis, lipid molecules and other macromolecules forming the membrane constitute a crowded environment which slows down the diffusion of embedded proteins [98].
-Molecular crowding effects cause so-called sub-diffusion, identified recently to play a vital role in many biological phenomena [99-102], including neuronal signaling [103, 104].
-For future assessment, molecular crowding mechanism can be implemented into our three-layer model, with the middle layer playing the role of the membrane, by adding a planar layer of interacting host particles to the middle layer, or alternatively and more realistically, by accounting for visco-elastic effects in the middle layer through semi-atomistic memory function calculations.
-Work by us in both directions is in progress.
+The effects of the viscosity contrast between a membrane and the adjacent cytosol, and hydrodynamic interactions between proteins and mebrane, and among the proteins, on protein diffusion can be simulated over several timescales using a simplifying coarse-graining of the system.
+In a more refined analysis, lipid molecules and other macromolecules forming the membrane constitute a crowded environment which slows down the diffusion of embedded proteins [94].
+Molecular crowding effects cause so-called sub-diffusion, identified recently to play a vital role in many biological phenomena [95- 98], including neuronal signaling [99, 100].
+For future assessment, molecular crowding mechanism can be implemented into our three-layer model, with the middle laver playing the role of the membrane, by adding a planar layer of interacting host particles to the middle layer, or alternatively and more realistically, by account-